Make your time on the water worry-free and peaceful with the right coverage. Serving all of North Carolina.

-Here are some items you’ll need to consider when shopping for boat insurance in Texas:
+Here are some items you’ll need to consider when shopping for boat insurance in North Carolina:

 - Navigational Area: Know where you are covered in the water.
 Some companies offer protection that covers you up to 75 miles from the U.S. coastline; into Canadian coastal or inland waters; and into the Pacific coastal waters of Mexico.

 - Agreed Value Coverage: Boats depreciate just like automobiles.
 Actual cash value policies can make it difficult to replace a boat that’s been stolen or destroyed.
 Agreed value means that if your boat is a total loss you will get the value you insured it for, minus any deductible.